Phoenix Criminal Appeals Attorney

 - Evidence: How evidence is shared and presented at trial may also constitute grounds for an appeal.
 When a judge misapplies the hearsay rules, allows prejudicial testimony to be heard that should have been excluded, or denies the defense the right to introduce exculpatory evidence, the fairness of the trial can be called into question.

 - Application of principles of law: During trial, a judge may be required to apply principles of law in ruling whether a statute applies, whether someone is competent to testify, or whether or not a constitutional principle has been violated.
-Misapplication of a principle of law can also be grounds for appeal.
+Misapplication of a principle of law can also be a grounds for appeal.